Go to Reviews.org AU Edition

 Fuzzy night vision

-We’ve said so many nice things about the Blink Indoor Camera—now let’s get to the downsides.
+We’ve talked about the things we liked, now let’s get to the downsides of the Blink Indoor Camera.
 The biggest issue with the Blink Indoor Camera is that its night vision isn’t . . . great.
 People tend to look either fuzzy or washed out.

-If you can position the Blink camera just right, the night vision works somewhat well.
+The night vision works somewhat well if you can position the Blink camera just right.
 But it’s not exactly our top pick for a night vision camera.

 No Google integration